 - Sunday: off

-There are actually quite a few different variations of this split that I like a lot (and I explain the PROS and CONS of each in The Best Workout Routines).
+There are actually quite a few different variations of this split that I like a lot (and I explain the PROS and CONS of each in Superior Muscle Growth).
 But again, the example shown above is BY FAR the most commonly used version of the upper/lower split.

 It’s a moderate frequency split that allows each muscle group, movement pattern and/or exercise to be trained 2 times per week (or once every 3-5 days depending on the exact version of the split you use).

 The Body Part Split

 Now while the full body and upper/lower splits have other slightly modified versions of what is essentially the same thing, there are actually dozens of different types of body part splits that vary significantly from one to the next in terms of everything from the schedule, to the number of days per week, to the body part pairings, to the training frequency.

 I want to focus on that last variable for second.
 See, I think a HUGE part of the reason why “body part splits” are generally looked down upon is that the majority of them use a once-per-week training frequency per muscle group, movement pattern and/or exercise.
 As I’ve explained before, this is often the LEAST effective way to train for most goals.

 The thing is, not all body part splits fit this description.
 There are actually a handful of them that use a more optimal training frequency, and this greatly levels the playing field when being compared to the full body and upper/lower splits.